Wednesday, December 09, 2009

 In English, we stress clarity.

-In Japanese subtlety is preferred.
 The Japanese writer dances around his theme, implying rather than directly stating what he wants to say, leaving it up to readers to discern that for themselves.
 He or she appeals to the reader’s emotions rather than to the intellect, and tries to create a rapport rather than to convince.
 The Japanese reader, in turn, is quite capable of taking great leaps of imagination to follow the story line.

 Cathy Hirano is the translator of The Friends, winner, for Farrar, Straus & Giroux, of the 1997 Batchelder Award.